-Austin Signature Events: 7 Can’t-miss Festivals for Culture, Music
+Austin Signature Events: 7 Can’t-miss Festivals for Culture and Music

 Keep Austin weird.
 That’s the vibe visitors can expect in this eclectic Texas hot spot.
-The city ranks among top lists for music, food and diversity, and the best way to experience it all is attending an annual event.
-And there are dozens of them.
+The city ranks among top lists for music, food and diversity, and the best way to experience it all is attending annual events.
+Even better, there are dozens of them.
 So we rounded up a few Austin signature events and what to expect.
 Check them out.

-Top 7 Austin Signature Events You Can’t Miss
+Austin Signature Events You Can’t Miss When in Texas

 South by Southwest (March)

 South by Southwest (SXSW) focuses on helping creative people achieve goals and uniting the community.
 This 10-day event ranks among the largest Austin signature events and showcases film, music, comedy and more.
 Through interactive exhibits, a conference, live performances, exhibits and networking, the festival educates and inspires visitors.

 SXSW kicks off with a variety of presentations, demonstrations, and film festival complete with screenings and celebrities.
 A few days later, the trade show and music festival begin, featuring artists and performers from around the world.
 The final weekend brings the gaming expo, more live music, award ceremonies and closing parties.

 Guests can purchase tickets based on what they want to do at SXSW, however pricing does increase as the festival approaches.